-Set Dielectric Constant / L loss Tangent Values x
+Set Dielectric Constant / Loss Tangent Values

 Dielectric Constant 4.200 Apply

 Loss Tangent 0.035 Cancel

 With all the editing completed, click Import to bring the file into the Speedstack Editor.

 The imported stack can be processed using the Speedstack editing functions.